 5. Do a pre-game trek to Tiu Kelep and Sendang Gile Waterfalls

 We arrived in Senaru a day early and did a trek to a pair of stunning waterfalls.
 It was a great way to not only see something seemingly out of Jurassic Park, but also a way to stretch our legs and get used to the hiking and altitude.
-I’d recommend hiring a guide to get you to Tiu Kelep as it can be a little confusing and requires crossing a river a few times.
+I’d recommend hiring a guide to get you to Tiu Kelep as it can be a little confusing and requires a few river crossings.

 7. Bring a Bintang